Chac Chel: As a diviner

 Divination was extremely important to the Postclassic Maya.
 Virtually all events required a divination forecast, which greatly influenced the course of action taken by the participants and its outcome.
 The Maya generally used pyrite mirror, mirror bowls, and special stones to divine the future and the spirit world.
 On page 42a of the Dresden Codex, Chac Chel is depicted as sitting on a pyramid and holding a mirror bowl, containing the face of God C; and there were also pyrite mirrors found in the Margarita Tomb in Copan.
 Her serpent headdress may also indicate her role as a diviner, as the ancient Maya are commonly shown communing with deities and the divine forces via a Vision Serpent.

 Central Mexican counterparts

 Chac Chel seems to be closely related to several goddesses of Central Mexico.
 Aged goddesses wearing twisted serpent headdresses and with similar associations as Chac Chel are commonly found all over the Yucatec Maya region as well as the Valley of Mexico.
 She seems to be most similar to Cihuacoatl, the Aztec goddess of childbirth, the aged Aztec goddess of weaving Tlazolteotl, and the Tzitzimime, a set of celestial women that follow the same young/old aspects of Ix Chel/Chac Chel.
 She may also be related to Xochiquetzal, the wife of Chaac's Aztec counterpart Tlaloc, although Xochiquetzal may relate more with her Ix Chel aspect.
 She is also occasionally depicted wearing dress and hairstyles that closely resemble central Mexican styles during the Postclassic Period.

-Popular Culture

-Chac Chel is the focal point of the popular EDM song Chak Chel by Ganja White Night.

-Chak Chel is also featured in Shadow of the Tomb Raider, the 3rd installment of the reboot and the 12th title of the video game franchise.